 As the beauty giant prepares to open new stores—including Canada’s very first Urban Decay—chief retail officer Jared MacKay talks shop

-Update (August 19): This post has been updated with more details on Canada’s first Urban Decay store, opening in Vancouver’s Metropolis at Metrotown.
+Update (November 11): This post has been updated with more details on Canada’s first Urban Decay store in Ontario, opening in Mississauga’s Square One Shopping Centre.

 As the world’s largest cosmetics company, L’Oréal isn’t exactly hard to find, with products abounding in drugstores, department stores and online.
 But why share a shelf when you can have the whole place all to yourself?
 In June, Jared MacKay, formerly of the Aldo Group, was appointed to the new role of chief retail officer as L’Oréal Canada preps to launch more freestanding stores.

 Kiehl’s has just added two locations (Halifax and London, Ont.), for a total of 23 boutiques nationwide.
 And after arriving in Canada last year, NYX is set to grow by four to five locations in the fall, including Ottawa and Oshawa.
 “NYX is absolutely on fire,” says MacKay of the budget-friendly makeup line beloved by Instagrammers.

 Fall will also bring Canada’s very first Urban Decay stores: the first in Vancouver’s Metropolis at Metrotown in September, followed by Mississauga, Ont.’s Square One in December; other Canadian doors will follow in 2017.
 Cosmetics called up MacKay to talk bricks-and-mortar.

 Why get into branded retail now?
 We see an opportunity to provide our consumer with the ultimate brand expression.
 [With NYX, for example] the customer was telling us, “I want more.
 I want to experience the hype.”
 There’s a human element you can’t get online that we can give in our boutiques, [such as] educating and advising on the latest makeup trends or skincare routine.